phalcon/documentation/docs/db-models-relationships.md

 )
 ```

-Relationships can be unidirectional or bidirectional, and each can be simple (a one-to-one model) or more complex (a combination of models).
+Relationships can be unidirectional or bidirectional, and each can be simple (a one to one model) or more complex (a combination of models).
 The model manager manages foreign key constraints for these relationships, the definition of these helps referential integrity as well as easy and fast access of related records to a model.
 Through the implementation of relations, it is easy to access data in related models from the source model easily and in a uniform way.

 ```php
 <?php